adobe/git-resolve-ref/README.md

 A Serverless Node.js action with zero dependencies.

-Resolves a git repository reference (branch or tag name) to the corresponding commit sha.
+Resolves a Git reference (branch or tag name) to the corresponding commit sha.

 > **Note:** Currently only resolving of branch names is supported.